Identifying skills and upskilling

 Be flexible with your career plan

-You should bear in mind that your volunteering and work experience opportunities may not always be the exact role you want to undertake.
-But the more relevant experience and training you have, the stronger your job applications and CVs will be for the future.
+Your volunteering and work experience opportunities may not be the exact role you want to do.
+But relevant experience and training will make your job applications and CV stronger.

 Update your CV with new skills